Every Doctor's regeneration on Doctor Who so far

-With Doctor Who's 60th anniversary finally arriving, what better time to look back on the history of one of the character's defining traits?
+With Doctor Who’s new series finally arriving, what better time to look back on the history of one of the character’s defining traits?

-Originally invented as a way of writing William Hartnell out due to illness, regeneration has become one of the hallmarks of Doctor Who’s long run on television.
+Originally invented as a way of writing William Hartnell out due to illness, regeneration has become one of the hallmarks of Doctor Who long run on television.

 Ever since the Doctor morphed into Patrick Troughton back in 1966, this unique knack for self-renewal has come to mean that each series lead is replaced by a new man or woman when their tenure is finished.

-The Power Of The Doctor marked the end of Jodie Whittaker’s run as the Thirteenth Doctor on TV with a series of David Tennant-fronted specials connecting the dots before Ncuti Gatwa takes over in series 14 in 2024.
+2022’s The Power of The Doctor marked the end of Jodie Whittaker’s run as the Thirteenth Doctor on TV with a series of David Tennant-fronted specials connecting the dots ahead of Ncuti Gatwa taking over.

 1966: The First Doctor, William Hartnell: “It’s far from being all over…”